I recently received the following email from an Evangelical man named Jeff.

 Jeff

 The problem with this argument, of course, is it that is absurd; little more than a wild conspiracy theory.
-I spent fifty years in the Christian church.
-Twenty-five of those years were spent pastoring Evangelical churches in Ohio, Texas, and Michigan.
+I spent fifty years in the Evangelical church.
+Twenty-five of those years were spent pastoring churches in Ohio, Texas, and Michigan.
 During this time, I came into intimate contact with Evangelical congregants and ministerial colleagues.
 I also was close to a number of Evangelical evangelists, missionaries, and college professors.
 My life was surrounded by professing Christians.
 Not only that, but I married into a family of Evangelical preachers.
 My wife’s father was a pastor, as was her uncle.
 Polly had cousins who were pastors, evangelists, and missionaries.
 Yet, according to some Christian zealots, I had all of these people fooled.
 Not one of them — all of whom were indwelt by the Holy Spirit — discerned that I wasn’t a Christian.
 Not one.
 My critics will search high and low and not find one person willing to say, I doubted Bruce Gerencser was a Christian.
 In fact, what they will find is people willing to testify of my commitment to Jesus and my resolve to follow his teachings.
 I was in every way a lover of Jesus.
 I had an intimate, loving, and fulfilling relationship with Him, and was, myself, indwelt with the Holy Spirit.

 Bruce, you are now an atheist.
 You don’t believe the Christian God exists, so why does it matter to you that people accept your confession of faith as true?
 What I want from people is for them to accept my story at face value.
 When I write about the past, I focus on what I believed at that time.
 Yes, I was worshiping a myth, but in my mind, I believed I was worshiping the one true God.
 In my mind, I believed that Jesus had saved me from my sins and called me to be a preacher of the gospel.
 I believed that the Bible was a supernatural text inspired by a supernatural God.
 I believed God, in the person of the Holy Spirit, lived inside of me.
 All of these beliefs were nonsensical, yet, at the time, I believed them with all my heart.
 Thus, I find it offensive when some Evangelicals dismiss my testimony of faith with a wave of the hand, saying that I never was a Christian.
 All I am asking is that people accept my story as it is and not try to read their personal judgments, opinions, and theology into my story.
 When the Jeffs of the world tell me they are Christians, I accept that what they are telling me is true.
 That’s how human interactions work.
 We respectfully allow others to tell their own stories.
 After all, who knows his story better than the person telling it, right?

 I found Jeff’s email to be polite, yet littered with passive-aggressive attempts to cast doubt on my past Christian faith.
 Jeff focuses on my astute study habits and book reading.
 Worthy pursuits, says Jeff, but one can learn many things about Jesus, yet not have a love relationship with him.
 Hint, hint, that’s you Bruce.
 I was a student, an intellectual, but I never truly loved Jesus, Jeff suggests.
 How does he determine this is so?
 What criteria does he use to determine that I never truly loved Jesus?
 Did I say the wrong words when I asked Jesus to save me?
 Did I belong to the wrong sect?
 What was it in my writing that led Jeff to conclude Jesus and I never had an intimate relationship?
-Or is the real issue that my story makes Jeff uncomfortable; that the implications of my loss of faith casts doubts on some of his beliefs?
+Or is the real issue that my story makes Jeff uncomfortable; that the implications of my loss of faith casts doubt on some of his beliefs?

 Most Christians, except those of Pelagian persuasion, believe that true faith is evidenced by good works.
 James makes this clear when he says: